 It may help to keep a food diary to help figure out which foods make diarrhea better or worse for you.

 - Clean the external rectal area well after each bowel movement.
 Use warm water and soap, and pat dry with a soft towel.
 This will help to prevent anal burning.

 - Inspect the rectal area daily for red, scaly or broken skin.
-Report this to your doctor or nurse.
+Report this to your care team.

 - Soak in a warm bath or use a sitz bath, which delivers a continuous, gentle flow of warm water over the rectal area while sitting on the toilet.
 Sitz baths can be purchased at your local drug store.

 - Water-repellent creams, available over-the-counter at your drug store, such as A & D ointment, are very effective to protect the skin.
 Ask your doctor about a numbing ointment if the area becomes very sore.